wbadart/async_deps/README.md

     return extra_data
 ```

-`async_deps.request` takes a collection of keyword arguments to match against
+`Cache.request` takes a collection of keyword arguments to match against
 submitted data.
 In this example, we'll receive the first submitted object with
 `obj["name"] == "bob"` and `obj["occupation"] == "builder"`.
 In less contrived
 cases, the query will probably be based on the arguments to the coroutine.